There's a surprising amount of things to do before you can create a website.

 - Business logo - include different sized logos

 - All social media accounts

-- Current email for general inquiries
+- Email for business inquiries

 - Full business name and ABN

 - Logins to your website and hosting company (only if you already have a website)

 The most important thing to prepare before creating a website is the content.

 Web copy or content is simply what you write for your website’s blog posts, about page, etc.